domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 $$[-16, 100, 200, -1300, -500]$$

-our dp array would look like:
+with our current model our dp array would look like:

 $$[-16, 100, 300, \;\; 300 \;, \;\; 300]$$